Keeping a regularly updated blog can be one of the best things you can do for your career. Trust me, its the reason why I can do what I do now.

 Their comments and interactions help to make the subject matter come alive.

-Keeping an online journal helps us to extend our creative capacity, tapping onto our right brains and compelling us to write in a relatively unbridled fashion.
+Keeping an online journal helps us to extend our creative capacity, tapping into both our left and right brains.
+Committing to produce content on a regular basis on this blank canvas gives me the flexibility and freedom to write in a relatively unbridled fashion.

-While I do read, write and edit a fair amount of information at work, the style and flow of the writing is radically different from what I do at home on my blog.
+While I do read, write and edit a fair amount of information at work, the style and flow of my writing is radically different from what I do at home on my blog.

-By combining structured and unstructured writing, we exercise all aspects of our brain and are able to approach an issue or a problem in a more holistic manner.
+By combining structured and unstructured writing, we exercise all aspects of our brain.
+This also helps us to approach an issue or a problem in a more holistic manner.

 Finally, maintaining a journal helps us to quieten our hearts and minds, acting as a conduit for us expend our nervous energy.
-It compels us to be more mindful in what we think, see, hear and do
+It compels us to be more mindful in what we think, see, hear and do.
+It makes us adopt a more meditative and less impulsive view of the world around us.

 In times of difficulties and trials, your diary/blog can act like a constant companion.
 One where you may pour out your frustrations, sadness or fears (of course with the right levels of “protected” access).